Dan Hurley (author)

-Dan Hurley (born November 11, 1957) is an American health and medical journalist and author.
+Dan Hurley is an American science reporter and 60-Second Novelist.
 He has written several books and contributed pieces to The New York Times, Wired, The Washington Post, Neurology Today and The Atlantic.

 Early life

-Hurley studied at Beloit College in Wisconsin.
-He went to Western Carolina University as well.
+Hurley attended the Free School of Bergen County--a hippie high school--and then attended and graduated from Beloit College in Wisconsin where he majored in English.

 Honours

 Hurley received the American Society of Journalists and Authors' award for investigative journalism in 1995.

 Personal life

 Hurley was diagnosed with Type 1 diabetes at age 18.
 He currently resides in New Jersey with his family.